- Accreditation & Contact Hours

-ASC Intensives are offered throughout the Spring in locations across the U.S.
+EPI Intensive Certificate Programs are offered throughout the Summer and Fall in various locations across the U.S.

-Need to claim your contact hours from an APIC course?
+Need to claim your contact hours from a 2019 APIC course?

 - Select My Account in the top right corner of www.apic.org to log in using your APIC username (email) and password